 Private Flood Insurance

-Also like health insurance, there are also options for private flood insurance and there are several benefits to private flood insurance vs. the government’s National Flood Insurance Program (NFIP).
+Like health insurance, there are options for private flood insurance and there are several benefits to private flood insurance vs. the government’s National Flood Insurance Program (NFIP).

 In 2013, drastic hikes to NFIP rates took affect for many policy holders in high risk zones.
 As of 2014, the NFIP is in debt of $24 Billion, after Hurricane Katrina and Superstorm Sandy drained the program.
 Policy holders did experience premium hikes in the months following these disasters, although last year, President Obama did sign legislation to make government flood insurance more stable.